-Before relying on a library to fulfill the redirect requirement, test the following cases:
+Before you rely on a library to fulfill the redirect requirement, test the following cases:

-HTTP user-agents that strictly conform to RFC2616 might require explicit confirmation before following a redirect when the HTTP request method is not GET or HEAD.
-It is generally safe to follow redirects generated by Amazon S3 automatically, as the system will only issue redirects to hosts within the amazonaws.com domain and the effect of the redirected request will be the same as the original request.
+HTTP user-agents that strictly conform to RFC 2616 might require explicit confirmation before following a redirect when the HTTP request method is not GET or HEAD.
+It is generally safe to follow redirects generated by Amazon S3 automatically, as the system will issue redirects only to hosts within the amazonaws.com domain and the effect of the redirected request will be the same as that of the original request.

 To simplify redirect handling, improve efficiencies, and avoid the costs associated with sending a redirected request body twice, configure your application to use 100-continues for PUT operations.
 When your application uses 100-continue, it does not send the request body until it receives an acknowledgement.
 If the message is rejected based on the headers, the body of the message is not sent.
 For more information about 100-continue, go to RFC 2616 Section 8.2.3